AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/developing/introduction/aem-as-a-cloud-service-sdk.md

 È consigliabile aggiornare frequentemente l&#39;SDK (ad esempio, due volte alla settimana) e smaltire giornalmente lo stato locale completo in modo che non dipenda accidentalmente dai dati sullo stato dell&#39;applicazione.

-Nel caso in cui si dipenda da CryptoSupport ([sia configurando le credenziali di Cloudservices che il servizio di posta SMTP in AEM o utilizzando l&#39;API CryptoSupport nell&#39;applicazione](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/adobe/granite/crypto/CryptoSupport.html)), le proprietà crittografate saranno crittografate da una chiave generata automaticamente al primo avvio di un ambiente AEM.
-Mentre la configurazione del cloud si occupa di riutilizzare automaticamente la CryptoKey specifica per l&#39;ambiente, è necessario inserire la chiave di crittografia nell&#39;ambiente di sviluppo locale.
+In case you depend on CryptoSupport ([either by configuring the credentials of Cloudservices or the SMTP Mail service in AEM or by using CryptoSupport API in your application](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/adobe/granite/crypto/CryptoSupport.html)), the encrypted properties will be encrypted by a key that is autogenerated on the first start of an AEM environment.
+While the cloudsetup takes care of automatically reusing the environment-specific CryptoKey, it is necessary to inject the cryptokey into the local development environment.

-Per impostazione predefinita, AEM è configurato per memorizzare i dati chiave nella cartella di dati di una cartella, ma per semplificare il riutilizzo in fase di sviluppo, il processo AEM può essere inizializzato al primo avvio con &quot;`-Dcom.adobe.granite.crypto.file.disable=true`&quot;.
-In questo modo i dati di crittografia verranno generati in &quot;`/etc/key`&quot;.
+By default AEM is configured to store the key data within the data folder of a folder, but for convenience of easier reuse in development, the AEM process can be initialized on first startup with &quot;`-Dcom.adobe.granite.crypto.file.disable=true`&quot;.
+This will generate the encryption data at &quot;`/etc/key`&quot;.

-Per poter riutilizzare i pacchetti di contenuto contenenti i valori crittografati, è necessario eseguire la procedura seguente:
+To be able to reuse content packages containing the encrypted values you need to follow these steps:

-* Quando avviate inizialmente quickstart.jar locale, accertatevi di aggiungere il parametro seguente: &quot;`-Dcom.adobe.granite.crypto.file.disable=true`&quot;. È consigliabile, ma facoltativo, aggiungerlo sempre.
+* When you initially start up the local quickstart.jar, make sure to add the below parameter: &quot;`-Dcom.adobe.granite.crypto.file.disable=true`&quot;.
+It is recommended, but optional, to always add it.
 * La prima volta che avete avviato un&#39;istanza create un pacchetto contenente un filtro per la radice &quot;`/etc/key`&quot;.
 Questo manterrà il segreto per essere riutilizzato in tutti gli ambienti per i quali si desidera che vengano riutilizzati
 * Esportate eventuale contenuto modificabile contenente segreti o cercate i valori crittografati tramite `/crx/de` per aggiungerlo al pacchetto che verrà riutilizzato tra le installazioni
 * Ogni volta che eseguite il spin up di una nuova istanza (per sostituire una nuova versione o in quanto più ambienti di sviluppo dovrebbero condividere le credenziali per il test), installate il pacchetto prodotto nei passaggi 2 e 3 per poter riutilizzare il contenuto senza dover riconfigurare manualmente.
-Questo perché ora la crittografia è sincronizzata.
+This is because now the cryptokey is in synch.